-Glaucus Atlantis are ocean creatures that are mainly found in the Pacific, Indian, and Atlantic Oceans.
+Glaucus Atlantis are ocean creatures that are mainly found in the Pacific, Atlantic, and Indian Oceans.
+A large population of Blue Glaucus is found in European waters, in the Portuguese islands of the Azores.
 However, there is a possibility that their habitat is very vast and since they are so small they are hard to be quantified.

 Unlike other nudibranchs that live on the deep surface, these blue dragons float on the surface.
 This is made possible by a gas bubble in the stomach.
 Although their skin color helps them camouflage on the surface, this position also gives them a disadvantage as they are more prone to being brushed onto land due to ocean currents.
 Even with this, the stings on their periphery are still active and protect them from any harm.